Table of Contents

 - Allows for cross-platform mobile app development

-- There is relatively less memory usage
+- Relatively less memory usage

-- There a flexible and futuristic approach towards projects
+- Flexible and futuristic approach towards projects

 Pros of React Native: